 - You can also use a .co instead of a .com: twitter.co and createandgo.co

-Enter your domain under “new domain” (you can see where we inserted the paleoeatz.com), and hit next.
-Fill in your contact information, and then go to the package information section.
+Enter your domain under “new domain” (you can see where we inserted mynewtravelblog.com), and hit next.
+Now it’s time to fill in your contact information.

 FIRST — Select your account plan.
 This is where you select the LENGTH of your plan.
-As we said above, we recommend the 36-month plan, because it provides the best VALUE.
+As we said above, we recommend the 36-month plan, because it provides the best value for your money.

 Your screen should look like this: